gregorwolf/pg-beershop/README.md

 `kubectl -n pg-beershop port-forward service/beershop-postgresql 5432:5432`

-Then you can connect with the psql client.
-The password is _postgres_:
+Now you can deploy the database content:

-`psql -h localhost -U postgres --password`

-Run the SQL command from _db/init/beershop.sql_.
+`npm run deploy:pg:load`

 For troubleshooting you can SSH into the CAP container: